College of Natural & Health Sciences

 The College of Natural and Health Sciences is subdivided into four administrative units: the Departments of Biological Sciences, Mathematics, Nursing, and Physical Sciences.
 These departments offer a variety of major programs leading to masters and baccalaureate degrees.

 The College also serves a special role in providing the principal curricular needs of students seeking to enter professional schools of medicine, dentistry, medical laboratory sciences, optometry, pharmacy, chiropractic, and others.
 A secondary service is that of contributing to the general education of those students majoring outside of the College of Natural and Health Sciences.

-Students earning degrees in the College of Natural and Health Sciences are in a particularly enviable position.
-Their undergraduate education makes them eligible to compete for immediate employment in a variety of professional positions or for entry into graduate school.
-The College of Natural and Health Sciences offers programs of study leading to baccalaureate and associate degrees as listed below:
+Students earning degrees in the College of Natural and Health Sciences receive an undergraduate education that prepares them to compete for employment in a variety of careers or for entry into graduate or professional school.
+The College of Natural and Health Sciences offers programs of study leading to baccalaureate degrees as listed below: